vadim-miller2/book-test1/index.md

         -   <span class="nctnt ncbi-type">Regular</span> to use an ordinary rate calculation (default, and the only load calculation option allowed for static servers).

-    -   Either of these keywords may be suffixed with ?Inter?, such as to form <span class="nctnt ncbi-type">RegularInter</span>, making the entry to cross the current zone boundary, and being available outside its zone.
+    -   Either of these keywords may be suffixed with “Inter”, such as to form <span class="nctnt ncbi-type">RegularInter</span>, making the entry to cross the current zone boundary, and being available outside its zone.

 -   base rate:

     -   R=value sets the base server reachability rate (as a floating point number); the default is 1000.
 Any negative value makes the server unreachable, and a value 0 is used.
 The range of the base rate is between 0.001 and 100000.
-Note that the range [0.001?0.009] is reverved for STANDBY servers ? the ones that are only used by clients if no other usable non-STANDBY counterparts can be found.
+Note that the range [0.001—0.009] is reverved for STANDBY servers – the ones that are only used by clients if no other usable non-STANDBY counterparts can be found.

 -   locality markers (Note: If necessary, both L and P markers can be combined in a particular service definition):

     -   L={yes|no} sets (if yes) the server to be local only.
-The default is no. The [service mapping API](http://www.ncbi.nlm.nih.gov/toolkit/doc/book/ch_conn/#ch_conn.service_mapping_api) returns local only servers in the case of mapping with the use of LBSMD running on the same - local - host (direct mapping), or if the dispatching (indirect mapping) occurs within the NCBI Intranet.
+The default is no. The [service mapping API](ch_conn.html#ch_conn.service_mapping_api) returns local only servers in the case of mapping with the use of LBSMD running on the same - local - host (direct mapping), or if the dispatching (indirect mapping) occurs within the NCBI Intranet.
 Otherwise, if the service mapping occurs using a non-local network (certainly indirectly, by exchange with dispd.cgi) then servers that are local only are not seen.

     -   P={yes|no} sets (if yes) the server to be private.
 The default is no. Private servers are not seen by the outside NCBI users (exactly like local servers), but in addition these servers are not seen from the NCBI Intranet if requested from a host, which is different from one where the private server runs.
 This flag cannot be used for DNS servers.